atcwells/responsive-route-manager/README.md

           rrmFunctional.changeMountPath('newapipath');
     }, 60000);

-5.) run the file using 'node <filename>'.
+4.) run the file using:

-6.)
+    node <filename>

+5.)
 POST a request to the functional-api, or a GET to the static file manager.

-6a.) use a curl from the command line like the following:
+5a.)
+Use curl from the command line like the following:

     curl -H "Content-Type: application/json" -d '{"username":"xyz","password":"xyz"}' http://127.0.0.1:3000/api/example/test

-6b.) use a browser to visit your webserver at http://127.0.0.1:3000/static/test 7.)
+5b.)
+Use a browser to visit your webserver at http://127.0.0.1:3000/static/test

+6.)
 After 1 minute, the timeout will fire and the api will instead be available from "http://127.0.0.1:3000/newapipath/...""

 ## Options